enckse/notebook/src/alpine/kernel_params.md

 Kernel Parameters
 ===

-Notes about various kernel parameters
+Notes about various kernel parameters for alpine

 # ip